dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 Upon receit of the request, the OP

-1. MUST vierify that the request is not tampered and is from a valid registered RP if the request is signed; and
+1. MUST verify that the request is not tampered and is from a valid registered RP if the request is signed; and
 1. MUST at least verify that the client_id is valid and make sure that the autorization code that it is going to return will be bound to this client_id if the request is not signed.

-NOTE: RP MUST be authenticated at one point or another befor completion of the transaction.
+NOTE: RP MUST be authenticated at one point or another before completion of the transaction.

 ### Subject Granting